Call for Workshops

 How to submit a workshop proposal

-Proposals must be sent via e-mail (either pdf or MS Word) to the IGSC Workshops Chair, Sai Manoj (firstname.lastname@example.org).
+Proposals must be sent via e-mail (either pdf or MS Word) to one of the IGSC Workshops Co-Chairs, Sai Manoj (firstname.lastname@example.org) or Ishan Thakkar (email@example.com).
 All proposals will be evaluated in terms of their novelty, quality, and technical/scientific contribution.
 Proposals strengthening and/or extending the conference program in new directions beyond the regular conference tracks will be prioritized.
 The organizing committee reserves the right to refuse proposals in the event of logistic constraints.
 Proposals should include:

 Type, title , and length (half- or full-day) of the workshop